 2.17 Agglomeration ― The process of formation of aggregates by the joining or binding together of primary particles (microscopic dispersion particles).
 Subsequently, the aggregates fall out of suspension and can cause macroscopic defects in coatings.

-2.18 Air Drying ― See ‘drying’.
+2.18 Air Drying ― See ‘drying’

 2.19 Airless Spraying ― The process of atomization of a paint by forcing it through an orifice at high pressure.
 This effect is often aided by the vaporization of the solvents, especially if the paint has been previously heated.
 The term is not generally applied to those electrostatic spraying processes, which do not use air for atomization.